kjosib/kale/README.md

     the Windows command line by, for example, `demo intro`.
 If you're on Linux/Mac/Unix, then feel free to contribute a suitable shell script.

-7. The actual module is all one file, so it should be easy to package up for PyPI.
-    Until that happens, you can get it here.